Domestic rabbit (Oryctolagus cuniculus)

 There are two rabbits here at the Seneca Park Zoo.
-Crimson was born in 2006 and she arrived here in 2007.
-Edward was born in 2006 and he came here in 2009.
-They both came to us from Lollypop Farms and are extremely sweet and pleasant to work with!
+Bella was born in 2010 and arrived here in 2011.
+Edward was born in 2006 and came to the Zoo in 2009.

 Status in the wild